aaron-grau/curic/javascript/readings/this-and-that.md

-This problem can be hard to spot, because even though we are using `this` in a method of `SumCalculator`, we're also inside an anonymous, nested function which will be called function style. **That makes the problem hard to spot**.
+This problem can be hard to spot, because even though we are using `this` in a method of `SumCalculator`, we're also inside an anonymous, nested function which will be called function style.
 In particular, the correct use of `this` in scope 1 will mean something different than the incorrect use in scope 2.

-This sort of runs counter to the philosophy of closures: that they can access variables defined in the enclosing scope. `this` is special because **it doesn't get captured; it gets reset everytime a function is called**.
+This sort of runs counter to the philosophy of closures: that they can access variables defined in the enclosing scope. `this` is special because **`this` doesn't get captured; it gets reset everytime a function is called**.

 The ES5 solution is to introduce a normal variable to hold `this` in a way that can be captured: